TheDongLab/VizIt/docs/index.md

-# Welcome to BrainDataPortal Docs!
+# Welcome to VizIt Docs!
-BrainDataPortal is a comprehensive platform for single-cell, spatial transcriptomics, and other omics data visualization and exploration.
+VizIt is a comprehensive framework for single-cell, spatial transcriptomics, and other omics data visualization and exploration.
 This documentation will guide you through the installation and data preparation processes.

+- **VizIt is a general framework for multi-modal data visualization and exploration.
+You can implement it and customize it for your own data and topic.**
+    - Customized the home page
+    - Define your own App Name
+- **In this tutorial, we will guide you to implement the BrainDataPortal based on VizIt.**

 ## Overview
 * This is project designed for the brain multi-modal data visualization and exploration.